datacarpentry/archive-datacarpentry/lessons/tidy-data/README.md

   * [00-intro](00-intro.md) shows untidy and tidy data.
 Then we demonstrate how tidy data is more useful for analysis and visualization.
 Includes references, resources, and exercises.
   * [01-tidy](01-tidy.md) show __how__ to tidy data, using `gather()` from the `tidyr` package.
 Includes references, resources, and exercises.
-  * [02-tidy-bonus-content](02-tidy-bonus-content.md) is not part of the lesson but may be useful as learners try to apply the principles of tidy data in real world settings.
+  * [02-tidy-bonus-content](02-tidy-bonus-content.md) is not part of the lesson but may be useful as learners try to apply the principles of tidy data in more general settings.
 Includes links to packages used.

 Learner-facing dependencies: